Floridist · Palm Beach County

 Programs start at

-$149 per visit, 6–8 visits per year, billed per visit not monthly
+$149 per visit, 6 to 8 visits per year, billed per visit, not monthly

 What we’re correcting